eghouti/eghouti.github.io/index.md

 Indeed, training complexity is of interest to many distinct communities.
 A first example is training on edge devices, where training can be used to specialize to data obtained online when the data cannot be transmitted back to the cloud because of constraints on privacy or communication bandwidth.
 Another example is accelerating training on dedicated hardware such as GPUs or TPUs.

-The workshop welcomes contributions that seek to reduce the cost of the training process by taking into account the details of the computing hardware (CPU, GPU, IPU, NPU, or any other custom accelerator implemented as an ASIC or on FPGA) including (but not limited to):

-- compression methods to reduce memory usage and/or complexity of deep learning during training,
-- hardware architectures and implementations for deep learning training,
-- energy reduction techniques for deep learning training,
-- open-source designs, implementations and code related to efficient deep-learning implementations,
-- energy models or energy-efficiency benchmarks for deep learning training implementations,
-- applications of low-energy deep learning training,
-- equilibrium-propagation-based techniques and/or their hardware implementations,
-- few-shot/few-labels and semi-supervised learning methods for training on chip.